On the Bombieri-Lang Conjecture over finitely generated fields: Proof of Theorem A

-and the same clearly holds for $\prod_{\Sigma}\sigma^{*}X$.
-By Yoneda's lemma, we get the desired isomorphism. \end{proof} \end{lemma}

 \begin{lemma} Let $h/k$ be a finite extension of fields of characteristic $0$.
-Then $\LS(k)$ holds iff $\LS(h)$ holds. \begin{proof} If $\LS(h)$ holds, then $\LS(k)$ holds thanks to \autoref{morext}.
-Assume now that $\LS(k)$ holds, we want to prove that $\LS(h)$ holds.
-Thanks to the preceding case, we may pass to a Galois closure and assume that $h/k$ is Galois.
+Then $k$ is Lang if and only if $h$ is Lang. \begin{proof} If $h$ is Lang, then $k$ is Lang thanks to \autoref{morext}.
+Assume now that $k$ is Lang, we want to prove that $h$ is Lang.
+Thanks to the preceding case, we may assume that $h/k$ is Galois.